ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 The Rationale

-The social/emotional domain is composed of standards to help students manage emotions and learn and apply interpersonal skills as early as preschool and kindergarten (ASCA, 2021).
-School counselors promote mindsets and behaviors in all grade levels that enhance the learning process and create a culture of college and career readiness for all students in the area of social/emotional development.
+The social/emotional domain is composed of standards to help students manage emotions and learn and apply interpersonal skills as early as preschool and kindergarten (ASCA, 2021a).
+School counselors teach mindsets and behaviors for student success in all grade levels to enhance the learning process and create a culture of college and career readiness for all students.
+According to a meta-analysis by Durlak et al. (2022), students who had access to social emotional learning (SEL) programs were shown to have positive outcomes including, “improved personal and social skills, attitudes, positive social behavior, and academic performance, and reductions in problematic behavior, emotional distress, and drug use” (p.
+23).
+In addition, Cipriano et al. (2023) found that students enrolled in schools with SEL programs are “more engaged, have better quality relationships with their teachers, and have demonstrated increased prosociality” (p.5).

 The School Counselor's Role